Ross Grimsley: Major league career

-The deal paid off for the Orioles in 1974 as Grimsley went 18-13 with 17 complete games in a career-high 39 starts as the Orioles were American League East division champions.
-In 1975 and 1976 his totals were down, with records of 10-13 with a 4.07 ERA and 8-7 with a 3.95 ERA.
-In 1977 he was 14-10 with a 3.96 ERA.
+The deal paid off for the Orioles in 1974, as Grimsley went 18-13 with 17 complete games in a career-high 39 starts as the Orioles won the American League East division.
+In 1975 and 1976, his totals declined, with records of 10-13 with a 4.07 ERA and 8-7 with a 3.95 ERA.
+In 1977, Grimsley finished with a 14-10 mark and a 3.96 ERA.

-Filing for free agency after four seasons with the Orioles, he signed a six-year $1.1 million contract with the Montreal Expos on December 6, 1977.
+Filing for free agency after four seasons with the Orioles, Grimsley signed a six-year, $1.1 million contract with the Montreal Expos on December 6, 1977.
 The Orioles had attempted to trade him to the Expos for Barry Foote prior to the 1977 season.
 Grimsley rewarded the Expos with his best year in 1978.
 He was named to the 1978 National League All-Star team and finished seventh in voting for the 1978 National League Cy Young Award, posting a record of 20-11, 19 complete games, three shutouts, 263 innings pitched and a 3.05 ERA.
-However, in 1979 he fell to a record of 10-9 with a 5.35 ERA.
-In 1980 he was only 2-6 with a 6.31 ERA for the Expos, and on July 11 he was traded to the Cleveland Indians for whom he went 4-5 with a 6.75 ERA.
+However, in 1979 Grimsley declined to a record of 10-9 with a 5.35 ERA.
+In 1980, he finished 2-6 with a 6.31 ERA for the Expos, and on July 11 was traded to the Cleveland Indians, for whom he went 4-5 with a 6.75 ERA.

-Grimsley was released by the Indians and didn't play in the majors in 1981.
-In 1982 he returned to the Orioles, pitched 21 games in his final major league season.
-His career totals included a 124-99 record, 79 complete games, 15 shutouts, 2,039 innings pitched and a 3.81 ERA.
+Grimsley was released by the Indians and did not pitch in the majors in 1981.
+In 1982 he returned to the Orioles, pitching in 21 games in his final major league season.
+Grimsley's career totals included a 124-99 record, 79 complete games, 15 shutouts, 2,039 innings pitched and a 3.81 ERA.

 Grimsley was one of the more colorful players of the 1970s.
 With the Reds, he was called into manager Sparky Anderson's office and told to stop corresponding with a "witch" who had been sending him good luck charms.

 Manning v.
 Grimsley

 In an incident on September 16, 1975 at Fenway Park, Grimsley, warming up in the Orioles' bullpen, responded to Boston fans' heckling by throwing into the right field bleachers.
 The ball passed through the protective netting, injuring a Boston fan.
 The fan named Manning later successfully sued Grimsley and the Orioles (under Respondeat superior) in Manning v.
 Grimsley, a case cited in law casebooks to highlight the scope of employment law as it relates to agency.
 He was accused by Yankees manager Billy Martin in 1977 of throwing spitball pitches using Vaseline hidden in his hair, which was usually somewhat greasy in appearance anyway due to Grimsley's penchant for not showering during winning streaks.
-In addition to his nickname "Scuz" for his grooming habits, he was also called "Crazy Eyes" for wearing turquoise contact lenses.
+In addition to his nickname "Scuz" for his grooming habits, Grimsley was also called "Crazy Eyes" for wearing turquoise contact lenses.